Skip to content

 config = config instance-attribute

-logger = logging.getLogger(__name__) instance-attribute
+logger = logging.getLogger('guard_core.handlers.behavior') instance-attribute

 redis_handler = None instance-attribute